KariHab/HackerNews_jobs/README.md

 # HackerNews_jobs
 Get all the jobs from Hacker News

-Using the Hacker News API [ from https://github.com/HackerNews/API](https://github.com/HackerNews/API)
+Using the Hacker News API [https://github.com/HackerNews/API](https://github.com/HackerNews/API)

 This is a project in progress